 As part of his work with the NASA Open Science Data Repository (OSDR), he is a member of the Human Analysis Working Group and the Multi-Omics/Systems Biology Analysis Working Group.
 The goal of the OSDR working groups is to enable reuse of multi-modal and multi-hierarchical fundamental space life science data to advance basic science, applied science, and operational outcomes for space exploration and knowledge discovery.

-Dr. Schmidt and his team at Sovaris Aerospace are currently building the Astronaut Digital Twin (ADT), which involves the integration of high dimensional data with machine learning and artificial intelligence tools, centered on the methods of Bayesian inference.
-A digital twin is a virtual model of a physical object (in this case an astronaut).
-It allows real-time interaction and communication between both the real twin and the digital twin to help with the modelling, monitoring, understanding, and optimization of the functions and behavior of the real twin, such as a human going into space.
-The ADT will also become translational to medicine on Earth, such as in the optimization of muscle performance in athletes (Athlete Digital Twin) or enhancement of cognitive performance.
+Dr. Schmidt and his team at Sovaris AI (a joint venture of Sovaris Aerospace and Embody Biosciences) are currently building digital twin technology, which involves the integration of high dimensional data with machine learning and artificial intelligence (AI) tools, centered on the methods of Bayesian inference.
+A digital twin is a virtual model of a physical object (in this case a human).
+It allows real-time interaction and communication between both the living twin and the digital twin to help with the modelling, monitoring, understanding, and optimization of the functions and behavior of the living twin, such as a human going into space.
+The Astronaut Digital Twin (ADT) is their lead AI program, which is also translational to medicine on Earth, such as in the optimization of muscle performance in athletes (Athlete Digital Twin) or enhancement of cognitive performance.

 Dr. Schmidt is the former President of the Life Sciences and Biomedical Engineering Branch of the Aerospace Medical Association and is currently a member of their Board of Governors.
-He is also President of the Space Precision Medicine Association and is a member of the Space Exploration and Integration Committee of the American Institute of Aeronautics & Astronautics.
-Dr. Schmidt is on the editorial board of the journal Precision Medicine (Cambridge Prisms) published by Cambridge University Press.
+He is also President of the Space Precision Medicine Association, is a member of the Space Exploration and Integration Committee of the American Institute of Aeronautics & Astronautics, and is a member of the Space Surgery Association.

 Dr. Schmidt is the recipient of the Research and Innovation Award from the Life Sciences and Biomedical Engineering Branch of the Aerospace Medical Association (AsMA), and he received the Marvingt Award from the Aerospace Medical Association for excellence in aerospace medicine.
 These awards were given for his work with the human genome, epigenome, transcriptome, proteome, metabolome, and microbiome in spaceflight.
 This includes his work in translating these findings to precision medicine applications in space.
 Dr. Schmidt also recently received the President’s Medal for excellence in aerospace medicine leadership from the Life Sciences and Biomedical Engineering Branch of AsMA in 2024.

-His work in traumatic brain injury (concussion) is focused on those who must operate in extreme environments or under extreme operating conditions.
-This covers a spectrum from military Special Operations Forces, to combat aviators, to professional athletes (NFL, NHL, UFC, etc.), to Olympic athletes (rugby, hockey, etc.), and others.
+Dr. Schmidt’s work in traumatic brain injury (concussion) is focused on those who must operate in extreme environments or under extreme operating conditions.
+This covers a spectrum from military Special Operations Forces, to combat aviators, to professional athletes, to Olympic athletes, and others.
 Protecting and optimizing brain function in the radiation, microgravity, and isolation environment of prolonged space exploration is another of these domains.
-This work is focused on integrating complex molecular, physiological, and behavioral analytics, coupled with the development of both stratified and personalized countermeasures tailored to the individual and to the operating environment.
+Dr. Schmidt is also the current Chair of Molecular Medicine for the International Concussion Society.

 Dr. Schmidt is also the developer of Brain Fitness for Leaders.
 This program was developed to optimize the brain’s biology that underlies one’s ability to become leaders in their field (discipline, profession, sport) and/or to optimize brain function in those who seek to be better leaders of others.
-It is based on the premise that the brain’s biology shapes all the underlying functions giving rise to our emotional and cognitive functions.
+It is based on the premise that the brain’s biology shapes all the underlying drivers that give rise to the emotional and cognitive functions central to successful leadership.

-Dr. Schmidt also did a fellowship at NASA’s Human Systems Integration Division (Psychophysiology Research Laboratory), with an emphasis on physiologic monitoring and autogenic feedback-focused countermeasures aimed at raising human performance in extended microgravity, hypergravity, sleep deprivation, night vision operations, pararescue, high altitude flight, spaceflight, and other stressors encountered in extreme environments.
-This included extensive use of EEG, along with complex sensor arrays to get real time feedback on more than 20 distinct autonomic nervous system measures.
+Dr. Schmidt also did a fellowship at NASA’s Human Systems Integration Division (Psychophysiology Research Laboratory), with an emphasis on physiologic monitoring and autogenic feedback-focused countermeasures aimed at raising human performance in extended microgravity, hypergravity, sleep deprivation, night vision operations, pararescue, high altitude flight, strike fighter pilots, spaceflight, and other stressors encountered in extreme environments.
+This included extensive use of EEG and signal processing algorithms, along with complex sensor arrays to get real time feedback on more than 20 distinct autonomic nervous system measures.

-He received a second PhD in Neuroscience from Lancaster University, Department of Medical and Sports Science (UK), focused on neuroplastic molecular networks.
+He received a second PhD in Neuroscience from Lancaster University, Department of Medical and Sports Science (UK), focused on methods to modulate neuroplastic molecular networks in humans (e.g., neurotrophins).
 This included some initial pilot work at the University of Cambridge (Wolfson Brain Imaging Centre, Addenbrookes Hospital) focused on the molecular mechanisms of traumatic brain injury.
-He did additional studies at the Massachusetts Institute of Technology (MIT) in data and models (artificial neural networks, etc.).
+He did additional studies at the Massachusetts Institute of Technology (MIT) in data and models (artificial neural networks, etc.) in support of his approach to network theory in solving problems associated with high dimensional data.

-His forthcoming textbook, Building a Space Faring Civilization (Elsevier, 2025), explores the challenges of what it means to truly build a civilization with those values of a shared humanity and the striving to see the best in one another.
-It asks the question, “What kind of civilization will we take with us into space?”
+His textbook, Building a Space-Faring Civilization (Elsevier, Academic Press, 2025), explores the biomedical challenges of what it means to truly build a civilization in space, also incorporating those values of a shared humanity and the striving to see the best in one another.
+It asks the questions, “What kind of civilization will we take with us into space?”
 “Will we do it consciously?”
-“What are the personal and technological tools needed to accomplish this?”
-This will be followed by a subsequent textbook entitled, The Human Research Program for Civilian Spaceflight (Elsevier, 2026), which is focused on the foundational operating principles of building a human research program for civilians traveling, living, and working in space.
+“What are the biomedical, personal, and technological tools needed to accomplish this?”
+This book will be followed by his subsequent textbook entitled, Foundations of Human Research for Civilian Spaceflight (Elsevier, Academic Press, 2026), which is focused on the foundational operating principles of building a human research program for civilians traveling, living, and working in space.
+The following year, he and his team will release a textbook on artificial intelligence in clinical medicine.

 Dr. Schmidt actively supports the Wounded War Heroes Foundation, where he has been involved in taking military vets and wounded warriors into the wilderness to be immersed in the wild and also experience the togetherness of the group.
 A second objective is to hunt, fish, and bring in additional food for their families.
 He also supports the SEAL Legacy Foundation, which provides college scholarships to the children of Navy SEALs who lost their lives in the line of duty.